gjcarneiro/yacron/README.rst

 between retries defined by an exponential backoff process: initially 1 second, doubling for every retry up to a maximum of 30 seconds.
-A value of -1 for maximumRetries will mean yacron will keep retrying forever, this is mostly useful with a schedfule of "@reboot" to restart a long running process when it has failed.
+A value of -1 for maximumRetries will mean yacron will keep retrying forever, this is mostly useful with a schedule of "@reboot" to restart a long running process when it has failed.

 If the cron job is expected to fail sometimes, you may wish to report only in